Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: Introduction

+Epidemics may create vastly unequal outcomes in terms of health risks.
+For example, the severe illness or fatality risk for a person infected by SARS-COV-2 varies widely with age and underlying health conditions\cite{levin2020assessing,hoffmann2021older}.
+There is a lot of empirical evidence that people are often motivated by fairness considerations\cite{fehr1999theory,fowler2005egalitarian}.
+That is, people are often willing to sacrifice some of their own payoff to achieve a more equitable outcome.
+When it comes to health inequalities, people are often very inequality averse\cite{robson2017eliciting}.
+Especially if an agent has vulnerable relatives, it is rather natural for her to alter her behavior during an epidemic outbreak to protect them.
+In the context of the current COVID-19 crisis, it has been observed that communication strategies that aim to indicate the effects of social distancing behavior on others, especially on vulnerable persons (strategy of the identifiable victim), are very effective\cite{lunn2020motivating}.

+In this work, we employ a novel approach to model the agents' possible desire to keep the inequality among their payoffs below a certain threshold.
+Particularly, we consider that the players share a common constraint bounding inequality, modeled as their costs variance.
+This modeling approach can be useful for future waves of COVID-19 pandemic (probably involving variants of the virus) or for future epidemics.

-We consider a compartmental model (SIR) for the spread of an epidemic and a social distancing game among the agents, similarly to \cite{Reluga3, Poletti2, Poletti3}.
+Following the literature\cite{Reluga3,Poletti2,Poletti3}, we consider a compartmental model (SIR) for the spread of an epidemic and a social distancing game among the agents.
 The payoffs of the agents consist of two terms: a cost for the social distancing and a cost proportional to the probability of getting infected.
-There are two types of agents, the vulnerable agents who have a small cost if they get infected and non-vulnerable agents who have a higher cost.
-The size of the society is considered to be large, so the game has a continuum of players (it is a non-atomic game).
-In this game the agents determine the intensity of their social contacts so as to optimize their personal payoff and simultaneously respect a constraint concerning the variance of the payoffs of all the agents.
+There are two types of agents, non-vulnerable agents, who have a small cost if they get infected and vulnerable agents, who have a higher cost.
+The size of the society is considered large, so the game has a continuum of players (it is a non-atomic game).
+In this game, the agents determine their actions to optimize their payoff and simultaneously respect a constraint concerning the variance of all the agents' payoffs.
 Due to this constraint, the game is, in fact, a generalized game with a non-convex constraint.
-The majority of the bibliography on generalized games (e.g. \cite{Kaznow}, \cite{facchinei2007finite}) do not analyze generalized games with non-convex constraints.
-Furthermore, there are a few references on generalized non-atomic games \cite{paccagnan2018nash},\cite{jacquot2018nonsmooth},\cite{jacquot2019nonatomic}.
-However, in these papers, the convexity of the constraint set is build into the definition of the GNE.
-Thus, in this work we define and characterize GNE for constrained non-atomic games.
+The majority of the bibliography on generalized games\cite{Kaznow,facchinei2007finite} does not analyze generalized games with non-convex constraints.
+Furthermore, there are a few references on generalized non-atomic games\cite{paccagnan2018nash,jacquot2018nonsmooth,jacquot2019nonatomic}.
+However, in these papers, the convexity of the constraint set is built into the definition of the Generalized Nash Equilibrium (GNE).
+Another related paper by Singh and Wiszniewska-Matyszkiel\cite{singh2018linear} examines a dynamic game with a continuum of players having state-dependent constraints.
+In this work, we give a new definition and characterization of GNE for constrained non-atomic games.